bhushank-bwd/talk/user-guide.md

-# A Talk Application To chat and cideo calls online
+# A Talk Application To chat and video calls online

 ## Installation